Table Of Contents

-Precaution: People who have undergone abdominal surgeries or women after delivery should avoid this exercise for a few months.
+Precaution: People who have undergone abdominal surgeries and women who recently had a delivery should avoid this exercise for a few months after the procedure.

-A very easy to do and powerful breathing technique for the immunity and the respiratory system.
-It keeps stress at bay and is very effective to recover after surgery.
+This easy-to-do and powerful yoga breathing exercise benefits include improving the immunity and functioning of the respiratory system.
+This is one of the breathing exercises for anxiety as it keeps stress at bay and is very effective to recover after surgery.

 - Sit in Sukhasana with a straight back and hands on the side.